mxenabled/react-native-widget-sdk/README.md

 #### Post messages not working

-Check the following items if you have passed post message callbacks to your widget component but they are not being triggered:
+Check the following items if widget post message callbacks are not being triggered in your application.

 - Ensure your SSO request is correctly configured for the React Native SDK:
     - `ui_message_version` should be set to `4`.